Russian Empire: German front

-By August 1914, Russia had invaded with unexpected speed the German province of East Prussia, ending with a humiliating defeat at Tannenberg, owing to a message sent without wiring and coding, causing the destruction of the entire second army.
+By August 1914, Russia had invaded with unexpected speed the German province of East Prussia, ending with a humiliating defeat at the Battle of Tannenberg, largely due to unencrypted radio transmissions, causing the destruction of the entire second army.
 Russia suffered a massive defeat at the Masurian Lakes twice, the first ending with a hundred thousand casualties; and the second suffering 200,000.
 By October, the German Ninth Army was near Warsaw, and the newly-formed Tenth Army had retreated from the frontier in East Prussia.
 Grand Duke Nicholas, the Russian commander-in-chief, now had the order to invade Silesia with his Fifth, Fourth, and Ninth armies.
 The Ninth Army, led by Mackensen, retreated from the frontline in Galicia and concentrated between the cities of Posen and Thorn.
 The advance took place on 11 November against the main army's right flank and rear; the First and Second armies were severely mauled, and the Second army was nearly surrounded in Łódź on 17 November.

 Exhausted Russian troops began to withdraw from Russian-held Poland, allowing the Germans to capture many cities, including the kingdom's capital Warsaw on 5 August 1915.
 In the same month, the emperor dismissed Grand Duke Nicholas and took personal command; this was a turning point for the Russian army and the beginning of the worst disaster.
 Russia lost the entire territory of Poland and Lithuania, part of the Baltic states and Grodno, and partly of Volhynia and Podolia in Ukraine; thereafter the front with Germany was stable until 1917.

 Austrian front

 Austria-Hungary went to war with Russia on 6 August.
 The Russians started to invade Galicia, held by Austrian Cisleithania on 20 August, and annihilated the Austro-Hungarian Army at Lemberg, leading to the occupation of Galicia.
-While the fortress of Premissel was besieged, the first attempt to capture the fortress failed, but the second attempt seized the redoubt in March 1915.
-On 2 May, the Russian army was broken through by joint Austro-German forces, retreating from the Gorlice to Tarnów line and losing Premissel.
+While Przemyśl Fortress was besieged, the first attempt to capture the fortress failed, but the second attempt succeeded in March 1915.
+On 2 May, Russian lines were broken through by joint Austro-German forces, retreating from the Gorlice to Tarnów line and losing Przemyśl.

 On 4 June 1916, General Aleksei Brusilov carried out an offensive by targeting Kovel.
 His offensive was a great success, taking 76,000 prisoners from the main attack and 1,500 from the Austrian bridgehead.
 But the offensive was halted by inadequate ammunition and a lack of supplies.
-The eponymous offensive was the most successful allied strike of World War I, practically destroying the Austro-Hungarian army as an independent force, but the slaughter of many casualties (approximately one million men) forced the Russian forces not to rebuild or launch any further attacks.
+The eponymous offensive was the most successful allied strike of World War I, practically destroying the Austro-Hungarian army as an independent force, but suffering heavy casualties (approximately one million men) prevented Russian forces from launching further major attacks.